johndoe31415/hsmwiz/README.md

 Syntax: ./nitrotool [command] [options]

 Available commands:

+Options vary from command to command.
+To receive further info, type
+    ./nitrotool [command] --help
-    identify           Check if a NitroKey is connected and list all contents verifypin          Try to login a NitroKey by entering a PIN init               Initialize the smartcard for the first time, set default SO-PIN and PIN
+    identify           Check if a NitroKey is connected and list all contents verifypin          Try to login a NitroKey by entering a PIN checkengine        Check if the OpenSSL engine driver works init               Initialize the smartcard for the first time, set default SO-PIN and PIN
     explore            Explore the smartcard structure interactively